microsoft/dicom-server/docs/resources/external-store.md

 a character or string delimiter within a blob name to create a virtual hierarchy.
 ```
 ##### ExternalDataStoreInvalidCharactersInServiceStorePath
-DICOM allows any alphanumeric characters, periods(.) and forward slashes (/) in the service store path.
+DICOM allows any alphanumeric characters, dashes(-). periods(.) and forward slashes (/) in the service store path.

 For the rule stating that [`reserved URL characters must be properly escaped`](https://learn.microsoft.com/en-us/rest/api/storageservices/naming-and-referencing-containers--blobs--and-metadata#blob-names),
 see [rfc section 2.2](https://www.rfc-editor.org/rfc/rfc3986#section-2.2):